MED263-WI23/MED263_Intro/Step3_commandLineBasics.md

 ```
 [Linux instructions](https://www.tecmint.com/install-wget-in-linux/)

-Windows users: Follow Ubuntu instructions above if you have installed Ubuntu
+Windows users: Follow Ubuntu instructions above if you have installed Ubuntu.
+If not, instructions are here:
 [Windows instructions](https://www.jcchouinard.com/wget/#Download_Wget_on_Windows)

 5. Try downloading an external file